 Top 10 Medication Errors – Insulin Overdose

-This study was prompted when the mother of an eleven year-old diabetic patient questioned the amount of insulin a nurse was about to administer to her son.
-When the nurse called to verify the order, she found she was about to give the patient an insulin overdose ten times the correct amount.
+This study was prompted when the mother of an 11-year-old diabetic patient questioned the amount of insulin a nurse was about to administer to her son.
+When the nurse called to verify the order, she found out that she was about to give the patient an insulin dosage that was 10 times more than the correct amount.

-Patients who receive too much insulin can suffer from hypoglycemic shock and, in some cases, can die.
+Patients who receive too much insulin can suffer from hypoglycemic shock and, in some cases, die.
 Diabetic patients may also suffer from hypoglycemia if hospital staff fail to reevaluate and adjust the insulin levels they are receiving in accordance with their blood glucose test results.

 Not all hospital insulin errors happen to diabetic patients.
-As discussed in a previous blog, Anita Griffie was given an insulin drip instead of a potassium IV which caused her to lose consciousness.
+As discussed in a previous blog, Anita Griffie was given an insulin drip instead of a potassium IV, which caused her to lose consciousness.
 Had the hospital not identified the medication error, Griffie could have died.
 In this case, it is likely the patient was given someone else’s medicine.
 Confusing which medications go to which patients is another common hospital medicine mistake.

-The program emphasizes that doctors should only write out the word “units” and should never abbreviate it with a U. It also encourages hospital staff to verify a patient’s identity before administering medication to avoid having medicine go to the wrong patient.
+The program emphasizes that doctors should only write out the word “units” and should never abbreviate it with a “U.” It also encourages hospital staff to verify a patient’s identity before administering medication to avoid having medicine go to the wrong patient.